charlesreid1/charlesreid1.github.io/pelican/content/rubiks-3-cycles.md

             break if next active location out of bounds

-            break if next active location
+            break if next active location is starting element

             append follower to this factor